What flu treatments are there?

 Flu is a common viral illness that can impact the global population.
-Most people recover effectively from the virus by resting at home, but you should see your GP if you:
+Most people recover effectively from the virus by resting at home, however there is a range of flu treatments available.
+You should speak to your GP if you:

 - are aged 65 or over